anubhavsharma515/rust-collaborative-text-editor/README.md

 This compromise ensures document consistency and avoids merge conflicts, balancing the need for real-time collaboration with technical feasibility.

 By leveraging Rust’s strengths in performance, safety, and concurrency, this project delivers a responsive and robust terminal application.
-While the initial CRDT-based vision encountered obstacles, this experience provided valuable insights that are further discussed in the (Lessons Learned)[#lessons-learned-and-concluding-remarks] section.
+While the initial CRDT-based vision encountered obstacles, this experience provided valuable insights that are further discussed in the [Lessons Learned](#lessons-learned-and-concluding-remarks) section.
 This project lays the groundwork for future enhancements, including syntax-aware editing and more sophisticated collaborative features, making it a powerful tool for technical users who prefer terminal environments over GUI or web-based solutions.

 ---